bradleymbuvi/Quote-Generator/README.md

 The Quote Generator uses an API (Application Programming Interface) to fetch quotes from a database of famous quotes.
 The API is connected to a server that receives requests from users who want to access the quotes.
 When a user clicks on the “New Quote” button, the server sends a request to the API, which returns a random quote from its database.
 The quote is then displayed on the user’s screen, along with the name of the author.

-The API data used is https://api.quotable.io
+The API data used is https://api.quotable.io/random

+Author: Bradley Mbuvi